 In The WEF’s 2020 Future of Jobs Report, they reported 85 million jobs will be displaced by 2025.
 And 97 million will be created across 26 countries by 2025.
 As AI and machine learning grows, and with the huge changes of 2020 thrown in, this will continue.

 Now, you need to hire not just for current skills but for their ability to learn and adapt.
 This means Talent teams need to concentrate on internal progression alongside external hiring.
 And with pandemic-related changes – working from home, remote company culture, and virtual training – it’s harder to track engagement and satisfaction too.

 RL100’s Talent Maturity table is daunting to look at.
 To reach a mature level, especially when the Talent Acquisition Team’s roles are changing so rapidly is a long road.
 But simply managing the baseline means you’re not taking advantage of the benefits of a talent strategy.

-And, with your team often now tied up in internal talent management, one of the most difficult areas to work on is an external hiring plan.
-Add in the rapidly-changing job market since the start of Covid-19 and it’s an area that’s often overlooked.
+And now, one of the most difficult areas to work on is an external hiring plan, with your team often tied up in internal talent management.
+Add in the rapidly-changing job market and it’s an area that’s often overlooked.

 It’s Not All Contingent and Retained…

 For many businesses, outside help doesn’t seem like an option for Talent Acquisition.
 Retained recruiters are too expensive long-term, and contingent recruiters aren’t integrated enough to align with your long-term goals.

 What if you could hire a recruiter that didn’t charge until tangible milestones were achieved, and who really embodied your business?
 The same way consultants work alongside teams in busy periods or times of change.